Dr. Gordon C. Fraser, Jr.

 Dr. Fraser has been trained as a Periodontist in the placement of dental implants and surgical procedures limited to the oral cavity.
 He is a graduate of Temple University and served our country as a periodontist in the United States Air Force.
 Dr. Fraser is an internationally acclaimed lecturer and has traveled internationally to teach dentists about periodontics and implant dentistry.

 Dr. Fraser is the founder of PURE PERIO: an in-practice specialty provider and dental implant coaching program.
 He is the founder of Southern Georgia Dental Education, a resource for continuing education for dentists, hygienists, and team members.
-He is also a member of the American Academy of Periodontology, American Dental Association, Georgia Dental Society, National Dental Association, and North Georgia Dental Society.
+He is also a member of the American Academy of Periodontology, American Dental Association, Georgia Dental Society, National Dental Association, North Georgia Dental Society, and the Catapult Education Speakers Bureau.

 Dr. Fraser lectures on periodontics, dental implants (from beginning to advanced placement and restoration), soft tissue considerations, 3D imaging, and implant overdentures.
 Dr. Fraser also trains doctors and their teams on how to begin placing and restoring dental implants in their offices.